Three Little Chickpeas

 One whole red onion, two serrano chilies, a measuring cup of rice vinegar, and a measuring cup of water.

-The spicy pickled onions use simple ingredients but please see the recipe card below for the exact measurements.
+The pickled red onions use simple ingredients, but please see the recipe card below for the exact measurements.

 Red onion - Red onions are one of our favorites to quick pickle, but feel free to use something else like carrots and cucumbers.
 For another quick pickle recipe, try pickling white onions or pickled balsamic onions.